Questions and Answers for Members of the Public regarding care during the COVID-19 Pandemic

 Yes, most likely.
 Please contact your practitioner.
 Chiropodists/Podiatrists may call a prescription into a pharmacy, if they deem it appropriate in the situation.
 Please have your pharmacy’s name and phone number ready so your practitioner may contact your Pharmacy with your prescription details.

 Custom made foot orthoses (orthotics) are a medical device.
 As such, Chiropodists/Podiatrists must follow certain standards of practice with regards to those devices.
 This includes the necessity to fit the devices directly to your feet and into your shoes.
-Under the current directives and restrictions from the Government, Chiropodists/Podiatrists can only provide what they determine as “essential care”.
-For more information, you should contact your Chiropodist/Podiatrist.
-They may or may not be able to see you and dispense your orthotics, depending on whether they deem this an “essential” service or are able to adhere to all the guidelines set out by the College and the Government.
+Depending on the directives and restrictions from the Government, Chiropodists/Podiatrists may or may not be able to see you and dispense your orthotics.
+For more information, you should contact your Chiropodist/Podiatrist directly.